Tips for a Healthy Immune System

-When it comes to any kind of tips for a healthy immune system, many people immediately think of herbs and nutritional supplements to boost the immune system.
-There always seems to be a new supplement on the market, that everyone should be taking for their immune health or for some other reason.
-While these are a valuable addition to your health care routine, without getting the basics of immune system care addressed, in some situations, these remedies can have little to no value.
+When it comes to tips for a healthy immune system, many people immediately think of herbs and nutritional supplements to boost their immune systems.
+There always seems to be a new supplement on the market that everyone should take for their immune health or for some other reason.
+While these are valuable additions to your health care routine, without addressing the basics of immune system care, these remedies can have little to no value in some situations.

-We can get so caught up in quick fixes and the next new-fangled supplement, that we forget to slow down and look after our health with simple, cost-effective methods.
+We can get so caught up in quick fixes and the next new-fangled supplement that we forget to slow down and take care of our health with simple, cost-effective methods.

-In this article, I’m discussing, good, old-fashioned tips for a healthy immune system; the kind of stuff that our grandmothers would have taught us, yes, they are still valuable today.
+In this article, I discuss good, old-fashioned tips for a healthy immune system—the kind our grandmothers would have taught us.
+Yes, they are still valuable today.

 Sleep and a Healthy Immune System